ibm-cloud-docs/event-notifications/en-logs.md

 4. Select a [region](/docs/log-analysis?topic=log-analysis-regions).

-5. Choose which logging instance will receive logs from enabled services on that location.
+5. Choose which logging instance receives logs from enabled services on that location.
 [Learn more about the services that are enabled to send logs to {{site.data.keyword.la_full_notm}}.](/docs/log-analysis?topic=log-analysis-cloud_services)

 6. Click **Select**.